 By Max Clarke

-Commenting ahead of Thursday’s Monetary Policy Committee (MPC) decision, David Kern, Chief Economist at the British Chambers of Commerce, said:
+Commenting on today's figures is David Kern, Chief Economist at the British Chambers of Commerce (BCC):